Please send a resume and cover letter to Mike Duus (email@example.com). Include “Land Conservation Legal Manager” in the subject line.

-This is a full-time, exempt position based in Atlanta, Georgia.
+This is a full-time, exempt position based in Chadds Ford, PA

 Summary of Job Responsibilities:

-- Assist with Initial Site Visits and support the preparation of Baseline Documentation Reports for new conservation easement projects as requested.
+- Assist with the final assembly and presentation of the Baseline Documentation for conservation easements.

 Essential Qualifications and Skills:

 - 5+ years of related work experience with a law firm or in-house legal department preferred.

 - Paralegal certification (Real Estate Paralegal/knowledge of conservation easements is preferred).